 across the cost for that traffic.

 Same thing with elastic block storage.
-The number of volumes,
+The number of volumes, the number of

 snapshots that you take from that elastic block storage, and so forth.
 And